+Children are cared for in a warm and welcoming environment.
+They are able to move around safely and independently.
+A regular safety checklist is completed and action is taken to minimise risk.
+Children have sufficient space to move easily.
+There are appropriate procedures in place to ensure children depart with appropriate adults.
+Visitors are monitored when on the premises and children cannot leave the premises unsupervised.
 Children are carefully supervised and there is an appropriate procedure to follow in the event of a child being lost or not collected.
-Risk assessments are conducted on a regular basis and adequate security arrangements are in place.
-The children practise fire drills on a regular basis and adequate recording of practises are up to date.
+The children practise fire drills on a regular basis and appropriate recordings of practices are up to date.
 This helps children to become familiar with the routine in the event of an emergency.

 A sufficient range of age-appropriate toys, furniture and resources is presented on the floor and table tops to encourage children to independently access them.
+Resources are stored at child height, promoting children's independence, confidence and the opportunity to make choices about their play.